-ORDER REGARDING 3rd JUDICIAL DISTRICT PROCEDURES FOR RECEIVING COMPLAINTS OF JUDICIAL MISCONDUCT FROM PERSONS OR ENTITIES WHO ARE NOT AN EMPLOYEE, VOLUNTEER, OR CONTRACTOR OF THE COLORADO JUDICIAL DEPARTMENT
+ORDER REGARDING 13TH JUDICIAL DISTRICT PROCEDURES FOR RECEIVING COMPLAINTS OF JUDICIAL MISCONDUCT FROM INDIVIDUALS OR ENTITIES WHO ARE NOT EMPLOYEES, VOLUNTEERS, OR CONTRACTORS OF THE COLORADO JUDICIAL DEPARTMENT

-Under C.R.S. §13-5.3-106(4), as enacted by the General Assembly in 2022 through Senate Bill 22-201, each judicial district must adopt a written policy for receiving complaints of judicial misconduct from an individual or entity that is not an employee, volunteer, intern, extern, or contractor for the Colorado Judicial Department.
-This Administrative Order shall serve as the procedures adopted by the 3rd Judicial District.
+Pursuant to Colorado Revised Statutes section 13-5.3-106(4), as enacted by the General Assembly in 2022 through Senate Bill 22-201, each judicial district must adopt a written policy and procedures for receiving complaints of judicial misconduct from an individual or entity who is not an employee, volunteer, intern, extern, or contractor for the Colorado Judicial Department.
+This Administrative Order serves as the policy and procedures adopted by the 13th Judicial District.